Stories from the Edge

 In 2012 he was artist in residence at Fondazione Bevilacqua La Masa, Venice; 2013 artist in residence at the Institute of Contemporary Art and International Cultural Exchange in Tokyo, Tokyo Wonder Site.
 In 2013, his work Black Flag Revival won first prize of Premio Celeste, national art prize for Sculpture, Installation and Performance.

-In 2014 he presented Sisters, his first solo show in Tokyo, at Gallery COEXIST-TOKYO.
 Ryts Monet is assistant to professor Agnes Kohlmeyer for the final workshop of BA Degree of Visual Arts, in the Faculty of Arts and Design, University IUAV of Venice.

 Polonca Lovšin